Is this the end of Putin? As rebellion brews in Russia, civil war is on the horizon

 A “counter-terrorism regime” was reported to have been enforced in Moscow and surrounding districts with units of Spetsnaz, special forces, FSB’s Alpha Force, the National Guard and Rosgvardiya (a force Prigozhin has appealed to join him) sent to protect the routes to Moscow.

-Wagner’s offices in St Petersburg, as well as Prigozhin linked properties, were raided by Russian police.
+Wagner’s offices in St Petersburg, as well as Prigozhin-linked properties, were raided by Russian police.
 Little of the group’s operational planning for Ukraine was carried out from there.
 But there could, say security officials, be details of the company’s highly lucrative business ventures, including billions of dollars in gold and other mining operations in Africa.

-Meanwhile Russian air-strikes continued in Ukraine with a number of cities, including Kyiv, being hit.
-But the disarray and division in Russian ranks should now provide a massive boost to the Ukrainian counter-offensive which had, hitherto, been making little progress.
+Meanwhile, Russian air strikes continued in Ukraine with a number of cities, including Kyiv, being hit.
+But the disarray and division in Russian ranks should now provide a massive boost to the Ukrainian counteroffensive, which had, hitherto, been making little progress.

 Putin’s invasion, which sought to occupy Ukraine in a matter of days and impose regime change on Kyiv, has ended up threatening the power structure in the Kremlin.
 As of now, the chances of a Russian victory seem to be remote.